 One of the quietest models.
 Most owners confirm the manufacturer's estimate of 59 decibels at the rated load of 1,600 watts, or 53 decibels at one-quarter load.
 That's about the noise level of a normal conversation.
 Editors of CampingLife.com say the 46.3-pound Honda EU2000i is the most compact and easy-to-carry inverter they tested, and owners almost universally agree.
 Many say it's easy to change the oil, and the EU2000i will shut down automatically if its oil runs low.
 CampingLife.com editors also praise the simple start sequence, although they pan its narrow fuel opening, which can make refueling slow.

 1. Camping Life Magazine

-Review Credibility: Very Good The Honda EU2000i is compared to two other generators of about the same size, the Generac iX2000 and the Yamaha EF2000iS, based on objective tests.
-Editors assess factors such as noise level, fuel consumption and ease of use along with the generators' power and performance.
+The Honda EU2000i is compared to two other similar generators, the Generac iX2000 and the Yamaha EF2000iS.
+Editors assess factors such as noise level, fuel consumption and ease of use on each model.
 Testers call the EU2000i "quiet and reliable," although it can sometimes be hard to start.
-Overall, "the Honda is a great generator and worthy of anyone's investment."

-Review Credibility: Very Good Field & Stream compares four portable inverter generators, including the Honda EU2000iA.
+Field & Stream compares four portable inverter generators, including the Honda EU2000iA.
 Editors consider each model's noise level, power quality, ease of use and weight.
-The review also measures the generators' fuel consumption and converts this figure to how many watts per dollar you get.
-The Honda EU2000iA receives a positive overall rating.
+The review also measures the generators' fuel consumption and converts this figure to watts per dollar.

 Review: Portable Power, Bruce W. Smith, February 2007